chapel-lang/chapel/doc/rst/language/spec/types.rst

       int(64)

+   *Open issue*.

+   If type comparison with ``==`` is called on two types with runtime components (see :ref:`Types_with_Runtime_Components`), should the runtime component be included in the comparison?
+Or, should ``==`` on types only consider if the compile-time components match?

 .. _Types_with_Runtime_Components:

 Types with Runtime Components
 -----------------------------

-Domain and array types include a runtime component.
+Domain and array types include a *runtime component*.
 (See :ref:`Chapter-Domains` and :ref:`Chapter-Arrays` for more on arrays and domains).

 For a domain type, the runtime component of the type is the distribution over which the domain was declared.

-For an array type, the runtime component of the type is the domain over which the array was declared.
+For an array type, the runtime component of the type contains the domain over which the array was declared and the runtime component of the array's element type, if present.

-As a result, a type alias representing an array or domain type will exist at runtime.
+As a result, an array or domain type will be represented and manipulated at runtime.
+In particular, a function that returns a type with a runtime component will be executed at runtime.

 These features combine with the ``.type`` syntax to allow one to create an array that has the same element type, shape, and distribution as an